The United Nations in Bangladesh

 The relationship between Bangladesh and the United Nations started during the initial stage of Bangladesh's liberation war in 1971.
 In March 1971, millions of people sought refuge in neighbouring India.
 In April, the government of India requested the United Nations to provide humanitarian assistance to the refugees and the United Nations Secretary-General Kurt Waldheim initiated the response.
 The UNHCR took the lead in coordinating humanitarian assistance to 10 million Bengali refugees in partnership with the Indian government and with the support of UNICEF, WFP, FAO, WHO and the League of Red Cross Societies.
 After independence, the refugees returned to their homeland - Bangladesh - and UN agencies assisted in the rehabilitation process.

-Currently, the UN System has been engaged to support national development priorities under the UN Development Assistance Framework (UNDAF).
-In the upcoming 8th Five Year Plan, the assistance would be under a new generation framework called the UN Sustainable Development Cooperation Framework (UNSDCF), in line with the SDGs and the 2030 Agenda for Sustainable Development.
+Currently, the UN System has been engaged to support national development priorities under a new generation framework called the UN Sustainable Development Cooperation Framework (UNSDCF), in line with the SDGs and the 2030 Agenda for Sustainable Development.
 The UN agencies in Bangladesh have been working together in a new, coherent way to support the government to implement the SDGs and to enhance the development impact in priority areas.

 The UN in Bangladesh has been supporting the Government to implement the 2030 Agenda and Sustainable Development Goals.
 It formulated the UN Development Assistance Framework 2017-2020 jointly with Government.
 Currently, the UN in Bangladesh is developing the new UN Sustainable Development Cooperation Framework (UNSDCF) 2021-2025, pursuing an inclusive, gender-equality focused and human rights-based approach to development to leave no one behind.
 The UNSDCF will coordinate with the priorities set in the Government's 8th Five-Year Plan.